BoreNoMore/BoreNoMore/docs/intro.md

 title: Introduction
 ---

-Meet **User-Responsive BCI** for seamless integration of Brain-Computer Interface with Unity3D.
+Meet **User-Responsive BCI** for seamless integration of Brain-Computer Interface with Unity.
 The project focuses on enhancing user experience by leveraging subconscious feedback.
 The aim is to create a solution that dynamically adapts software to the user's state, ensuring continuous engagement and personalized interaction.

 Framework provides an extensive set of tools for: